 The early church first began to spread throughout the Mediterranean area and then to parts of Europe and Asia simply by church people telling other people Good News about what Jesus had done for them.
 People were added to the living church by inviting Jesus to take up permanent residence inside them in his unbodied form of Holy Spirit and then most often being baptized (immersed) in water to publicly proclaim to onlookers their new relationship with Jesus.

 Acts 14: 23 teaches that elders were ordained (commissioned, set apart) in the early church; sometimes elders came to be called overseers or bishops.
 Those two words simply means that more mature believers in the church were recognized by other members as being more fit to serve and minister to others within and outside the church by reason of their spiritual maturity.
 They were not necessarily older physically.
 They were not fulltime professional church workers, and had no authority delegated them by Jesus to rule over the church.
 They were raised up within the local church, NOT invited in and hired from the outside!
+They guided their local churches and were overseers of it…by serving!

 Please read 1 Corinthians 12: 28 and the following verses about certain people in the church who serve others in specific ways.
 Note clearly in verse 28 that it is God alone (NOT church leaders) who places them in the church.
 Most of Romans chapter 12 and 1 Corinthians chapter 14 are about similar appointments and placements of people by God to humbly serve Him in the church.
 Nowhere does it state that people appoint other people except as specifically ordered by God.